Dr Jessica Bradley

 S10 2AH

-Her , co-edited with Emilee Moore (UAB) and James Simpson (University of Leeds) and published by Multilingual Matters, considers collaborative relationships, processes and outcomes in research in linguistically diverse contexts.
+Her , co-edited with Emilee Moore (UAB) and James Simpson (Hong Kong University of Science and Technology) and published by Multilingual Matters,.

-Her AHRC-funded doctoral research was carried out in the School of Education at the University of Leeds, as part of the TLANG project: Her doctoral research (eg, Bradley & Moore, 2018; Bradley, 2017a; Bradley 2020) in the UK and Slovenia explored dynamic communication in the context of community arts and, specifically, street arts.
-Her PhD investigated how street artists work together to create productions and perform, using the sociolinguistic concept of ‘translanguaging’ as a lens.
+Her AHRC-funded doctoral research was carried out in the School of Education at the University of Leeds, as part of the TLANG project: ‘Translation and Translanguaging: Investigating Linguistic and Cultural Transformations in Superdiverse Wards in Four UK Cities’.
+Her doctoral research (eg, Bradley & Moore, 2018; Bradley, 2017a; Bradley 2020) in the UK and Slovenia explored dynamic multilingualism in the context of community arts and, specifically, street arts.
+She investigated how street artists work together to create productions and perform, using the sociolinguistic concept of ‘translanguaging’ as a lens.
 Although applied linguistics-based, her thesis took her in different directions, including towards folklore and story-telling.

 While a student at Leeds, she developed and co-led a series of arts-based projects, focused on language and migration.
 These include the AHRC-Connected Communities-funded ‘Migration and Home: Welcome in Utopia’ project which used multimodal and arts-informed approaches to understandings of ‘welcome’.
 This was part of the Connected Communities Utopias 2016 Festival (e.g. McKay & Bradley, 2016) and led to the ESRC-funded ‘Migration and Settlement: Extending the Welcome’ (2016-2017, Leeds Social Science Institute) which investigated arts-informed practice and adult migrant language education.
-These projects have developed into research around ‘Belonging’, at the intersection of applied linguistics and creative inquiry and she is external advisor for the research project led by James Simpson at Hong Kong University of Science and Technology.
-In 2019 she co-curated an with and Zhu Hua, ‘’ which showcased artworks which engage with multilingualism and living multilingually.
+These projects have developed into research around ‘Belonging’, at the intersection of applied linguistics and creative inquiry and she is external advisor for the .
+In 2019 she co-curated with and Zhu Hua, ‘’ which showcased artworks which engage with multilingualism and living multilingually.

 Edited books

-- Translanguaging as transformation : the collaborative construction of new linguistic realities.
+• Moore E, Bradley J & Simpson J (Eds.)
+(2020) Translanguaging as transformation : the collaborative construction of new linguistic realities.
 Bristol: Multilingual Matters.
+RIS download Bibtex download

 Journal articles

-- Communication in the contact zone : the TLANG project and ESOL.
+• Simpson J & Bradley J (2017) Communication in the contact zone : the TLANG project and ESOL.
 Language Issues: The ESOL Journal, 27(2), 4-18.
+RIS download Bibtex download

 Chapters

-- Trans-spatial, trans-media flows: Family ethnographies of children’s creative exploration of identities in and out of digital space(s) In McClure Sweeny M & Sakr M (Ed.), Postdevelopmental Approaches to Digital Arts in Childhood, Bloomsbury
+• Olusoga Y & Bradley J (2025) Trans-spatial, trans-media flows: Family ethnographies of children’s creative exploration of identities in and out of digital space(s) In McClure Sweeny M & Sakr M (Ed.), Postdevelopmental Approaches to Digital Arts in Childhood (pp. 45-70).
+Bloomsbury Academic RIS download Bibtex download

-- Conversation through art In Ainsworth S, Griffiths D, McCrory G & Pahl K (Ed.), Multimodality and Multilingualism: Towards an Integrative Approach Bristol: Multilingual Matters (Channel View Publications).
+• Bradley J & Atkinson L (2023) Conversation through art In Ainsworth S, Griffiths D, McCrory G & Pahl K (Ed.), Multimodality and Multilingualism: Towards an Integrative Approach Bristol: Multilingual Matters (Channel View Publications).
+RIS download Bibtex download

-- Visual representations of multilingualism : exploring aesthetic approaches to communication in a fine art context In Lytra V, Ros i Sole C, Anderson J & Macleroy V (Ed.), Decentring Language Education Bristol: Multilingual Matters (Channel View Publications).
+• Bradley J, Hua Z & Atkinson L (2022) Visual representations of multilingualism : exploring aesthetic approaches to communication in a fine art context In Lytra V, Ros i Sole C, Anderson J & Macleroy V (Ed.), Decentring Language Education Bristol: Multilingual Matters (Channel View Publications).
+RIS download Bibtex download

-- Translanguaging across space and place : concept and context In Mar-Molinero C (Ed.), Researching Language in Superdiverse Urban Contexts: Exploring Methodological and Theoretical Concepts Bristol: Multilingual Matters.
+• Bradley J & Simpson J (2020) Translanguaging across space and place : concept and context In Mar-Molinero C (Ed.), Researching Language in Superdiverse Urban Contexts: Exploring Methodological and Theoretical Concepts Bristol: Multilingual Matters.
+RIS download Bibtex download

-- In Lähdesmäki T, Koskinen-Koivisto E, Ceginskas VLA & Koistinen A-K (Ed.), Challenges and Solutions in Ethnographic Research : Ethnography with a Twist Routledge
+• Bradley J (2020) In Lähdesmäki T, Koskinen-Koivisto E, Ceginskas VLA & Koistinen A-K (Ed.), Challenges and Solutions in Ethnographic Research : Ethnography with a Twist Routledge RIS download Bibtex download

-- Introduction.
+• Bradley J, Simpson J & Moore E (2020) Introduction.
 Translanguaging as Transformation: The Collaborative Construction of New Linguistic Realities In Bradley J, Moore E & Simpson J (Ed.), Translanguaging as Transformation: The Collaborative Construction of New Linguistic Realities (pp. 1-14).
 Bristol: Multilingual Matters.
+RIS download Bibtex download

-- Translanguaging as bricolage : meaning making and collaborative ethnography in community arts In Moore E, Bradley J & Simpson J (Ed.), Translanguaging as transformation: The collaborative construction of new linguistic realities (pp. 135-154).
+• Bradley J & Atkinson L (2020) Translanguaging as bricolage : meaning making and collaborative ethnography in community arts In Moore E, Bradley J & Simpson J (Ed.), Translanguaging as transformation: The collaborative construction of new linguistic realities (pp. 135-154).
 Bristol: Multilingual Matters.
+RIS download Bibtex download

-- In Wright C, Harvey L & Simpson J (Ed.), Voice and Practices in Applied Linguistics : Diversifying a Discipline (pp. 91-107).
+• Bradley J & Harvey L (2019) In Wright C, Harvey L & Simpson J (Ed.), Voice and Practices in Applied Linguistics : Diversifying a Discipline (pp. 91-107).
 York: White Rose University Press.
+RIS download Bibtex download

-- Negative translanguaging space : mobility and immobility in inner-city Leeds In Horner K & Dailey-O'Cain J (Ed.), Multilingualism, (Im)Mobilities and Spaces of Belonging (pp. 145-164).
+• Bradley J & Simpson J (2019) Negative translanguaging space : mobility and immobility in inner-city Leeds In Horner K & Dailey-O'Cain J (Ed.), Multilingualism, (Im)Mobilities and Spaces of Belonging (pp. 145-164).
 Bristol: Channel View Publications / Multilingual Matters.
+RIS download Bibtex download

-- In Sherris A & Adami E (Ed.), Making signs, translanguaging ethnographies: Exploring urban, rural, and educational spaces. (pp. 91-111).
+• Bradley J & Moore E (2018) In Sherris A & Adami E (Ed.), Making signs, translanguaging ethnographies: Exploring urban, rural, and educational spaces. (pp. 91-111).
 Bristol: Multilingual Matters.
+RIS download Bibtex download

-- Liquid methodologies : researching the ephemeral in multilingual street performance In Conteh J (Ed.), Researching Education for Social Justice in Multilingual Settings : Ethnographic Principles in Qualitative Research (pp. 153-171).
+• Bradley J (2017) Liquid methodologies : researching the ephemeral in multilingual street performance In Conteh J (Ed.), Researching Education for Social Justice in Multilingual Settings : Ethnographic Principles in Qualitative Research (pp. 153-171).
 London: Bloomsbury.
+RIS download Bibtex download

-- ‘On being published’: a reflection on trajectories of texts and researcher imaginaries In Kostoulas A & Fay R (Ed.), Doctoral Study and Getting Published: Narratives of Early Career Research Emerald Surviving and Thriving in Academia
+• Bradley J () ‘On being published’: a reflection on trajectories of texts and researcher imaginaries In Fay R & Kostoulas A (Ed.), Doctoral Study and Getting Published: Narratives of Early Career Research Emerald RIS download Bibtex download

 Book reviews